Student Finance Guide

 This page explains how tuition fees, maintenance loans and extra support work for students in England, who may be eligible, and what steps you'll follow when applying for Student Finance.

-UniStart explains the rules in plain English, but all funding decisions are made by the official Student Finance body (for example, Student Finance England).
-Rules change over time — always check the latest guidance on the UK government website.
+UniStart explains the rules in plain English, but all funding decisions are made by the official Student Finance body.
+Always check the latest guidance on the UK government website.

 What is Student Finance in the UK?